a7med3yad/a7med3yad/README.md

 ### About Me

-I'm a software engineer and data scientist specialized in designing scalable backend systems and intelligent, data-driven solutions.
+I’m a backend-focused software engineer and data scientist who enjoys building systems that scale, learn, and deliver value.
-My work bridges distributed systems, artificial intelligence, and modern software architecture — transforming complex technical challenges into systems that deliver performance, efficiency, and impact.
+My work sits at the intersection of distributed architecture, applied machine learning, and intelligent automation — transforming raw data and ideas into products that think.
+I believe great engineering is not just about code; it’s about clarity, precision, and purpose.

 ---